Textualization/aac-llm/README.md

-# aac-llm
+# Experiments in Open Source LLMs for Augmented and Alternative Communication

-Experiments in Open Source LLMs for Augmented and Alternative Communication
+These are the files for the PyData Vancouver talk: https://textualization.com/talks/20230608pydata_finetuning_llms.pdf